Bermuda Institute of Ocean Sciences: History

 1928 to 1939, oceanographic explorer William Beebe worked in Bermuda.
-During those years, Beebe visited BIOS (then the Bermuda Biological Station for Research) and worked with BIOS staff.
+During those years, Beebe visited ASU BIOS (then the Bermuda Biological Station for Research) and worked with BIOS staff.
 While Beebe is best remembered for his Bathysphere dives at Nonsuch Island, he made a number of other significant scientific contributions during his stay, mainly the discovery of new species of marine life.

 1978: Oceanic Flux Program begins, the longest record of deep ocean sediment-trap studies in the world.

-1988: Bermuda Atlantic Time-series Study (BATS) begins, establishing BIOS as one of two US centers for time-series studies on temporal variability in the ocean and providing key data on changing climate and the ocean.
+1988: Bermuda Atlantic Time-series Study (BATS) begins, establishing ASU BIOS as one of two US centers for time-series studies on temporal variability in the ocean and providing key data on changing climate and the ocean.

-1988: BIOS becomes a critical link in an international effort to understand the ocean and atmospheric system as part of the Joint Global Ocean Flux Study.

 1994: Risk Prediction Initiative, a collaboration between climate scientists and reinsurers, is established.

-2004: The Naess Building, housing vital laboratory and office space is completed and becomes an operational part of the BIOS campus.

-2006; First cruise aboard R/V Atlantic Explorer.

-2012: BIOS’s on-island education courses are integrated to form Ocean Academy, a suite of programs offering experiential marine science education for Bermuda’s students and teachers.

-2014: BIOS acquires its first Autonomous Underwater Vehicle (AUV), a Slocum glider using innovative technology to increase the frequency and spatial coverage of BIOS’s traditional oceanographic ship-based measurements.

-2015: The Bermuda Institute of Ocean Sciences-Simons Collaboration for Ocean Processes and Ecology (BIOS-SCOPE) program is funded to study the microbial ecology of the Sargasso Sea and advance our understanding of role this community plays in the global carbon cycle.